sci-ndp/scidx-k8s/ingress-controller/README.md

 # NGINX Ingress Controller Installation and Deletion Guide

-This guide provides instructions on how to install and delete the NGINX Ingress Controller on an EKS cluster using a series of shell scripts.
+This guide provides step-by-step instructions for installing and deleting the NGINX Ingress Controller on an EKS cluster using shell scripts.
+For more detailed information, refer to the [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/).

 ## Prerequisites
 - Ensure you have `kubectl` and `helm` installed and configured to interact with your EKS cluster.